7 Foods to Avoid if You Have Hypothyroidism

 Due to the fact that they’re rich in nitrites, nitrates, and other substances, red meats are one of the enemies of thyroid health.
 When you include them in your diet with excessive frequency and without moderation, they can cause hypothyroidism and even generate complications in your metabolism and cardiovascular health.

 Do you suffer from hypothyroidism?
-Follow medical advice
+Listen to your doctor

 So, do you have a thyroid problem?
 Overall, you should remember that, besides limiting the consumption of these foods, you should improve your lifestyle in general.
 To summarize, follow your doctor’s instructions, adopt a balanced diet (according to your needs), avoid a sedentary lifestyle, as well as consuming alcohol and tobacco.